-All you need to do to prepare the best vegan chilli is to toss the ingredients into a slow cooker and let it cook for 4 hours.
-The simplicity and deliciousness of this meal are sure to make it a family favorite.
+All you need to do to prepare the best vegan chilli is to add all the ingredients into a slow cooker and let it cook for 4 hours on high, or for a a few more hours on the medium or low setting, just until the vegetables are nicely soft.

 Origins of Chilli Con Carne

-The dish likely originated in San Antonio, Texas, dating back to the 1800s when women known as chili queens sold bowls of chili as a form of street food.
-The first chili was essentially a tomato-based, spicy meat stew.
+Chilli con carne is an example of Tex-mex cooking which is a blend of Mexican and American flavours.
+The recipe likely originated in San Antonio, Texas, dating back to the 1800s when women known as chilli queens sold bowls of chilli as a form of street food.
+The first chilli was essentially a tomato-based, spicy meat stew.

-Beans were a later addition to chili con carne, although not a universally accepted one among Texans, who argue that beans have no place in chili.
+Beans were a later addition to chilli con carne, although not a universally accepted one among Texans, who argue that beans have no place in an authentic chilli!
+However, in the meat-free version called chilli sin carne, beans along with vegetables are generally the main ingredient.

 What Is Chilli Sin Carne?